 HOW TO MEDITATE?

-To make and feel major changes in your life, all you have to do is to start to take a few moments of daily breaks from continuous activity.
+To make and feel significant changes in your life, you only have to take a few moments of daily breaks from continuous activity.
 You have to balance the outer world with your inner world, and you can only do this through meditation.

 But how to do it?

-The answer is very simple.
-Staying free of occupations.
+The answer is straightforward.
+You are staying free of occupations.
 Whenever you take action, your energy is transposed outside of you.
-When you are not acting in any way, and your body is completely relaxed, the energy is installed in your center.
+When you are not acting in any way, and your body is completely relaxed, the power is installed in your center.

-Taking into account the information provided in the article, all you have to do is GET STARTED.
+Considering the information in the article, all you have to do is GET STARTED.

-- Focus on your breath, feeling how the air goes in and goes out of your nostrils.
+• Focus on your breath, feeling how the air goes in and out of your nostrils.

-If you have thoughts, hear a sound, experience certain sensations, or feel tension in certain parts of the body, just witness everything that happens, without identifying with them.
+If you have thoughts, hear a sound, experience certain sensations, or feel tension in certain body parts, witness everything that happens without identifying with them.

-Contemplate their idea without thinking of them, and bring back slowly your attention to the breath.
+Contemplate their idea without thinking of them, and return your attention to the breath.

 If you start paying attention to them, you will fall into the trap of your mind.